Planning for the future of Ferny Hills

 • celebrate and strengthen local identity through thoughtful design and planning.

+City of Moreton Bay launched the Ferny Hills Precinct Planning Project in May 2025.
 Precinct planning addresses local planning matters that can be changed or improved by regulating new development (typically over a 10-plus year timeframe).
-Growth in existing neighbourhoods is inevitable, but it needs to be done in consultation with the local community to better accommodate growth and creating better places to live.
+Growth in existing neighbourhoods is inevitable, but it needs to be done in consultation with the local community to better accommodate growth and create better places to live.
 That’s why we engaged with locals, to help us better understand what is loved about the area and keep what makes it special and unique front of mind as the project progresses.

 For more information about neighbourhood planning refer to the Frequently Asked Questions.